 The Scientific & Research Centre hosts interpretive presentations before the visits to the beach, and there is a small museum as well.
-Turtles are a fantastically old species and have always been hunted by man, so maybe it was the nesting beach that drew ancient fishermen to Ras Al-Jinz: remains of the oldest dwellings in the Arabian Peninsula can also be found in the reserve, and the centre offers tours to look around them.
+Turtles are a fantastically old species and have always been hunted by man, so maybe it was the nesting beach that drew ancient fishermen to Ras Al-Jinz: remains of the oldest dwellings in the Arabian Peninsula can also be found in the reserve, and the center offers tours to look around them.
 The center also boasts a new restaurant and some simple accommodation.
-Having lived most of my life in Oman, I’ve been going to Ras Al-Jinz for years now, and it’s so good to see the efforts being made to turn it into a real beacon for eco-tourism in Oman.
+Having lived most of my life in Oman, I’ve been going to Ras Al-Jinz for years now, and it’s so good to see the efforts being made to turn it into a real beacon for ecotourism in Oman.

 For all but the real die-hard naturalist, the turtles are likely to be the only wildlife experience included on a visit to Oman, and they are a great way to add variety to your trip.
 The main draws of the country are the amazing scenery, and the fascinating history and culture.
 Ras Al-Jinz slots nicely into a circuit around northern Oman, where the greatest concentration of attractions is to be found.
 Muscat boasts a range of excellent luxury hotels, and enough of interest to detain you for a day or two, including the Sultan Qaboos Mosque.
 Built by the current ruler and only completed in 2001, it is a beautiful and peaceful building.
-Gleaming marble competes for your attention with the second-largest carpet in the world and a glittering 45 feet-high crystal chandelier built by Swarovski.
+Gleaming marble competes for your attention with the second-largest carpet in the world and a glittering 14 m (46 ft) high crystal chandelier built by Swarovski.

 Leaving the comforts of Muscat you head for the conservative interior of the country.
 Along the way you will probably visit the first of your traditional Omani forts, restored using only the original building techniques and materials, as well as enjoying the thrill of your first off-road driving.
 Basing yourself at the ancient capital of Nizwa, dominated by its vast fort, you can spend a couple of days exploring the canyons, wadis and villages of the Hajar Mountains.
-Having done this, it’s now time to live out your Lawrence of Arabia fantasies, with a night amidst the vast ochre dunes of the Wahiba Sands.
+Having done this, it’s now time to live out your Lawrence of Arabia fantasies, with a night amidst the vast ocher dunes of the Wahiba Sands.
 Finally, sandwiched between the desert and the journey back to Muscat, comes your night at the Ras Al-Jinz Scientific and Visitors Centre.
 Many people choose to round their trip off with some downtime in one of those fantastic Muscat hotels, but for the intrepid, the history and monsoon microclimate of Salalah, or perhaps the fjord-like scenery of the remote Musandam Peninsula beckon, but we’ll save those for another day!